tjasz/leaflet-line-pattern/README.md

    Default: 100%.
 1. A "T" or "F" indicating a boolean flag.
 If any pattern part has "T" here, the underlying line will be drawn.
-   If all parts of a pattern have "F" here, the pattersn will be repeated along the line, but it will not be drawn.
+   If all parts of a pattern have "F" here, the patterns will be repeated along the line, but the line itself will not be drawn.
    Default: "F".
    _Note: does not apply to polygons.
 The line will be drawn regardless, so it can be filled._